 If you’re a budget backpacker then you are looking at the right country.
 Backpacking Vietnam is one of your best choices because the country is easily one of the most budget-friendly in the world even when you’re backpacking Asia.
 That means that you can spend as much time in the country as you want (and most people extend their time here) without worrying about breaking the bank.

 Personally, Vietnam was a country that I loved to hate, until I fell in love with it.
 Many pick strong sides about the country either completely loving it or hating it.
 It’s just one of those places.
-However, most people do love it and I have a feeling you will too.
+However, most people do love to travel Vietnam and I have a feeling you will too.

 But with so much to see and do how do you even begin to plan your trip?
 Luckily Vietnam caters to tourists in many ways.
 It’s a breeze to travel through either by bus or by motorbike, it’s relatively easy to communicate, and everyone travels on the same path so it’s easy to make friends (either North to South or South to North).

 My best advice is to make sure you give yourself enough time to see all of the country.
 I’d say a minimum of 2 weeks, but even that makes for a tight schedule so I’d follow my Vietnam 3 week itinerary instructions below.
 It’s easy to get a month long Vietnam visa so I recommend getting one and being able to extend your stay if you need to (as you’ll probably want to!).

 To start you out for your trip to Vietnam I’ll share some of the best tips for how to get the best bang for buck while traveling through this diverse country.